 She was awarded the 2001 National Consumer Law Center’s Vern Countryman Consumer Law Award and the 2014 Consumer Protection Lawyer of the Year as named by the Florida Bar Consumer Protection Law Committee.
 She is presently an adjunct consumer law professor at the University of Florida, College of Law.

 Ronald L. Burdge is the founder of Burdge Law Office in Dayton, Ohio.
-With 38 years of AutoFraud experience, he has authored numerous articles in national, state, and local publications, and lectured widely on AutoFraud and Consumer Law topics, Attorney Fee issues and trial practice and strategy topics.
+With 40 years of AutoFraud experience and 20 years of attorney fee research and expert witness work, he has authored numerous articles in national, state, and local publications, and lectured widely on AutoFraud and Consumer Law topics, Attorney Fee issues and trial practice and strategy topics.
 He has extensive trial and appellate experience in individual and class action cases involving car dealers, manufacturers, lenders and their business practices and is one of the few Consumer Law Trial Attorneys who has class action jury trial experience.
 Repeatedly named an Ohio SuperLawyer in Consumer Law since 2005, he was named Trial Lawyer of the Year by the National Association of Consumer Advocates in 2004 and has been an examiner for the National Board of Trial Advocacy.
-Since 1999 he has conducted Consumer Law Attorney Fee Surveys resulting in biannual published Reports that have been cited with approval in over 120 federal and state court attorney fee decisions across the United States and numerous Secondary Research Sources.
+Since 1999, he has conducted Consumer Law Attorney Fee Surveys resulting in biannual published Reports that have been cited with approval in over 120 federal and state court attorney fee decisions across the United States and numerous Secondary Research Sources.
 Mr. Burdge is a member of the National Association of Consumer Advocates and has testified in as an expert witness on Consumer Law and Attorney Fee issues in numerous state and federal courts and before the Ohio Legislature.